-According to Creative Equals, only 9.8 per cent of creative leaders are female.
-But unlike some other industries, design doesn't have a problem attracting women.
-Approximately 70 per cent of design graduates are female, although only around 40 per cent of working designers are women.
+International Women's Day reminds us all of the gender inequality that affects many of us every day.
+And if you think that design is immune from such biases, you'd be wrong.
+According to Creative Equals, only 17 per cent of creative directors are female.
+But unlike some other industries, design doesn't have a problem attracting women – approximately 60 per cent of junior designers are female.
 This suggests there's a problem within the industry – in retaining, promoting and nurturing female designers.

 But is this really what's going on?
 How do such statistics affect those working in the industry?
 What impact do they have on design thinking, and subsequently, the work created?
+After all, it's no secret that sexist ad campaigns still exist.
 And perhaps most importantly, what can be done?
 We spoke to a range of creatives to get under the skin of the issue and find out what practical measures we can all take to challenge the status quo.

 The 'baby question'

 When trying to understand gender inequality in the workplace, it’s very easy to blame one thing.
-“We need to move on from ‘women are leaving to have babies’,” says Nat Maher, CEO of Pollitt & Partners and founder of collective Kerning The Gap.
-“First of all, 70 per cent of graduates are women but 11 per cent of creative directors are female, so there aren’t enough babies to account for that being the only reason.”
+“We need to move on from ‘women are leaving to have babies’,” says Nat Maher, founder of collective Kerning The Gap (opens in new tab), when we spoke to her in 2019.
+"First of all, 70 per cent of graduates are women but 11 per cent of creative directors are female, so there aren’t enough babies to account for that being the only reason."

 The working hours can also be problematic.
-“It’s common for people to stay in the office until eight or nine o’clock, or even later, often at short notice,” says Marei Wollersberger, co-founder and futures director of design agency Normally.
+“It’s common for people to stay in the office until eight or nine o’clock, or even later, often at short notice,” says Marei Wollersberger, co-founder and managing director of design agency Normally (opens in new tab).
 “That’s difficult to sustain if you have other responsibilities.
 It’s a culture created around the assumption that you don’t have anything else going on in your life.

 ”What most of the statistics don’t tell us, adds Maher, is what’s going on with those who aren’t in full-time employment.
 What about the part-timers or freelancers?
 And what about the gender pay gap in smaller businesses that aren’t legally obliged to publish their numbers?
 “We’re a micro industry.
 Ninety per cent of our businesses have 10 or fewer people in them,” she says.
 “That means we don’t have HR departments, most of us are founder owned and led by men.”